ndwilliamson123/all-in-one-travel-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## <a id="about-the-project"></a> About The Project

+### <ins>December 17, 2022</ins>

 This is my capstone project for the BrainStation Web Development course.
-I incorporated many of the concepts I've learned over the past 8 months while giving myself a project.
-With the foundation my instuctors and TAs have provided, I was able to self-teach integration with Google Cloud APIs, learn and incorporate password salts and hashing, and Express.js sessions with CORs configuration.
+I incorporated many of the concepts I've learned over the past 8 months while giving myself a project with opportunities to grow further.
+For this first submission, I really focused specifically on learning more backend tools like user authentication, database administration, MVC methodologies, and integrating with third-party APIs.

+If you're looking at this (or grading it!)
+I plan on improving the frontend UX/UI design soon, but I hope you can see the hard work I put into the backend engineering :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>